-With fall foliage peaking in the weeks leading up to Halloween and a host of seasonal activities the whole family can enjoy, there is no better time to visit the Pocono Mountains.
+With fall foliage peaking in the weeks leading up to Halloween and a host of seasonal activities available for the whole family to enjoy, there is no better time to visit the Pocono Mountains.

-Whether your perfect Northeast autumn includes pumpkins or hayrides, festivals or rich cultural history, spooky ghost tours or ziplining in the dark, you’ll find it in the Poconos.
-Be sure to add these seven places and activities to your plans.
+Whether your perfect Northeast autumn includes pumpkins or hayrides, festivals or rich cultural history, spooky ghost tours or zip lining in the dark, you’ll find it in the Poconos.
+Be sure to add these places and activities to your plans.